awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/server-side-encryption.md

 # Using Server\-Side Encryption<a name="server-side-encryption"></a>

-Server\-side encryption using AWS Key Management Service \(AWS KMS\) keys makes it easy for you to meet strict data management requirements by encrypting your data at rest within Amazon Kinesis Streams\.
+Server\-side encryption using AWS Key Management Service \(AWS KMS\) keys makes it easy for you to meet strict data management requirements by encrypting your data at rest within Amazon Kinesis Data Streams\.

+**Topics**
 + [What Is Server\-Side Encryption for Kinesis Streams?](what-is-sse.md)
 + [Costs, Regions, and Performance Considerations](costs-performance.md)
 + [How Do I Get Started with Server\-Side Encryption?](getting-started-with-sse.md)